The Patara area is a national park, a key biodiversity area and is rich in birdlife.

 Around 192 BC the Lycians at Patara were involved in a battle at neighbouring ancient Phoenicus (today's Kalkan) during the Syrian war against the combined forces of Rome and Rhodes.
 They were successful and the invaders were forced to leave.

 During the Roman period, Patara was the judicial seat of the Roman governor, and the city became the capital of both the Lycian and Pamphylian provinces at one time.
 Patara was frequently called "the chosen city" and "the metropolis of the Lycian nation."
-This was made apparent from excavations of the 2nd century BC, in the inscriptions on the monument built in honor of one of the first general governors.
+This was made apparent from excavations of the 2nd century BC, in the inscriptions on the monument built in honour of one of the first general governors.
 Around 138 BC Patara had a population of about 20,000 and ranked among the top cities of Anatolia after Ephesus.

-Piracy and looting had started in the Late Roman Age and by the mid-7th century the Arabs had built a fleet that challenged Byzantine naval supremacy in the eastern Mediterranean and their raids eventually pretty much finished off Lycia.
+Piracy and looting had started in the Late Roman Age and by the mid-7th century, the Arabs had built a fleet that challenged Byzantine naval supremacy in the eastern Mediterranean and their raids eventually pretty much finished off Lycia.

 Patara, still held on but was eventually reduced to a mere village.
 The townspeople were forced to retreat to a small area on the edge of the harbour and to build walls to create a protected inner port; by this time the city was very much shrunken.
 Written records of the 9th century show that while Patara was still an important place, it was a village and by the 10th century it became a naval base of the Byzantine Empire.
 Church and chapel excavations point towards even greater shrinkage of the village and an increase in poverty.
 Eventually, with too little manpower to keep the sand out of the harbour, it silted up.